sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 </call-out>

-5. Once you've selected all of the boxes you want to test against, click **Run New Test**.
+5. Once you've selected all of the boxes for the tests you want to run, click **Run New Test**.
 When the test is finished running, the test results appear on the View Test Results tab.
+From the View Test Results tab, you can select the Inbox, Spam, or Link tabs to see all of the data.

 ## Upload Contacts